 PF-4 Fluoride and Arsenic Reduction Filters are designed to be used in conjunction with the Berkey Earth® Elements or the Super Sterasyl™ Ceramic Filter Elements.
-PF-4s are made from safe, non-leaching Polypropolene #5 that is BPA-free.
+PF-4s are made from safe, non-leaching Polypropolene #5 that is BPA-free. **For White Ceramic Filters Only, These do NOT attach to the Black Berkey Elements.

 – MTBE (Methyl-tertiary-butyl-ether)